UWCS/rs118/resources/1/notes.md

 Welcome to the first session of intro to rust.

-This tutorial will heavily lean on and is adapted from _The Rust Programming Language_, more commonly known as **the book**.
+This tutorial will heavily lean on and is adapted from _The Rust Programming Language_, more commonly known as **The Book**.
 Book chapters and links are referenced throughout, and it is recommended you read the entire chapter, as these notes are just here to supplement the slides.
 Other resources:

 - [Rust by Example](https://doc.rust-lang.org/rust-by-example/) - If you're looking for an example for something to explain how to do it or how it works, look here
 - [The Reference](https://doc.rust-lang.org/stable/reference/) - This is a complete\* reference for the Rust language.
 It is quite detailed and technical, but very thorough.